Who Can Enter the County Fair

 The Seminole County Fair has Open classes for anyone who isn't a 4-H or FFA member.
 Since 4-H and FFA members have club leaders and ag teachers to help them through the process, let's talk about the rest of us.

-Entrants must be a resident of Seminole County, or if you are a student, you must either reside in the county or attend school in our county.
+All entrants must be a resident of Seminole County, or if you are a student, you must either reside in the county or attend school in our county.
 Your entry must be your own work; you can't enter something someone else has made.

 What to Enter

 Do you raise livestock?
 We have Open divisions for cattle, hogs, sheep, goats, rabbits and poultry.
 Youth who are not 4-H or FFA members or are too young to be in these programs can show in the Open Division as well as adults.
-Youth and adults compete together in the Open classes.
+Youth and adults compete together in the Open livestock classes.

 If you want to enter livestock, please call the Extension Office at 405-257-5433 prior to the fair to see if vaccinations or other tests are required for your species.